 The UPSC Civil Services Exam is considered one of the toughest exams in the country.
-One of the myths surrounding the UPSC Civil Services Exam and haunting IAS aspirants is, ‘Can average students crack the IAS Exam’?
+There are many myths surrounding the UPSC Civil Services Exam.
+One such myth is that only School and College toppers can clear the IAS Exam.
+Questions like ‘Can average students crack the IAS Exam?’, “Is there any average student who cracked IAS?” often haunt the aspirants.
 Most aspirants think that they should have been a topper throughout their academic career and that candidates who have cleared the UPSC Exam were toppers right from their school days.
 This is only a myth.

 So, aspirants should keep in mind that “Grades do not define intelligence” and remove the blockade that an average student cannot clear the IAS exam.